Call your doctor before leaving home if you think you’ve been exposed to COVID-19 or have symptoms.

 We recommend that you continue taking all medications as prescribed unless otherwise instructed by your provider.
 Contact your provider if you have questions.

-To help lessen the spread of COVID-19, all WVU Medicine Urgent Care locations are now offering virtual video visits at no cost for adults and children ages 5 and up.
+To help lessen the spread of COVID-19, all WVU Medicine Urgent Care locations are now offering virtual video visits.

 WVU Medicine Urgent Care locations include those in Charles Town, Fairmont, Inwood, Morgantown (Evansdale and Suncrest), Parkersburg, and Spring Mills in West Virginia; Marietta, Ohio; and Grantsville and McHenry in Maryland.